-- 7. In a significant number of situations a request for disapplication is likely to be considered non-controversial by shareholders.
-While this does not reduce the importance of effective dialogue and timely notification, routine requests are less likely to need in-depth discussion and shareholders will be more inclined in principle to support them. - 8.
-Requests are more likely to be routine in nature when the company is seeking authority to issue non-pre-emptively no more than 5% of ordinary share capital in any one year. - 9.
-This principle applies whatever the structure of the proposed issue.
+- 9. This principle applies whatever the structure of the proposed issue.
 For example, an issue of shares which contains both a pre-emptive and non-pre-emptive element ("combination issues") would normally be considered routine provided that the non-pre-emptive element met the criteria specified for routine applications within these guidelines.
 This would include issues that comprised a placing of shares with a partial clawback by existing shareholders. - 10.
 In the absence of (a) suitable advance consultation and explanation or (b) the matter having been specifically highlighted at the time at which the request for disapplication was made, companies should not issue more than 7.5% of the company's ordinary share capital for cash other than to existing shareholders in any rolling three year period. - 11.
 Where a request is made for the disapplication of pre-emption rights in respect of a specific issue of shares, the price at which the shares are proposed to be issued will also be relevant.
 Shareholders' approach to the pricing of non-pre-emptive issues is set out in paragraphs 18 and 19 below.
 Companies should note that a discount of greater than 5% is not likely to be regarded as routine. - 12.
-Treasury shares issued for cash will be counted within the guideline levels set out in paragraph 8, but not those in paragraph 10.

-13. These principles are intended to ease the granting of authority below those figures, not to rule out approvals above them.
+Treasury shares issued for cash will be counted within the guideline levels set out in paragraph 8, but not those in paragraph 10. - 13.
+Convertible instruments will be counted within the guideline levels set out in paragraphs 8 and 10, and should be counted at the point when authority to issue the instruments is sought, not the point at which they are converted to ordinary shares. [new paragraph] - 14.
+These principles are intended to ease the granting of authority below those figures, not to rule out approvals above them.
 Requests which, if granted, would exceed these levels should be considered by shareholders on a case by case basis.
 In these instances it is particularly important that there is early and effective dialogue, and that the company is able to communicate to shareholders the information they need in order to reach an informed decision.
 The considerations set out in the following section are critical to making a decision.